I hit a parked car. What should I do?

 1. Stop

-Don’t leave the scene, even it’s only a minor scrape.
+Don’t leave the scene, even if it’s only a minor scrape.
 Section 170 of the Road Traffic Act states that if you’re involved in an accident that causes injury to another person or damage to another vehicle, property or animal – you must stop or you’ll be committing an offence.
-Pull over safely, turn off your car engine and, if needed, turn on your hazard lights.
+Pull over and stop somewhere safe, turn off your car engine and, if needed, turn on your hazard lights.

 2. Leave your details

-You’ll need to leave your name and address, as well as your car registration number.
+You’ll need to provide your name and address, as well as your car registration number.
 If you’re not the car owner, be sure to leave the owner’s details.

-If the driver of the parked car isn’t around and you can’t leave your details, dial 101 (the non-emergency police number) and report the incident instead.
+If the driver of the parked car isn’t around and you can’t give them your details, dial 101 (the non-emergency police number) and report the incident instead.

 3. Report the incident